envoyproxy/katacoda-scenarios/migrating-from-haproxy-to-envoy/step2.md

     default_backend nodes
 </pre>

+Within Envoy Proxy, this concept is handled by Listeners.

 ## Envoy Listeners

-Within Envoy, the binding of configuration is defined as Listeners.
+The Envoy binding of configuration is defined as Listeners.
 Each listener can define a port and a series of filters, routes and clusters that respond on that port.
 In this case, there is one listener defined bound to port 8080.

 <pre class="file" data-filename="envoy.yaml" data-target="replace">
 static_resources: